bkojha74/task-management/README.md

 ## Features

 - User sign-up and sign-in with JWT authentication
-- Create, read, update, and delete tasks
+- Create, read, update and delete tasks
 - Middleware for JWT authentication

 ## Technologies